hans66hsu/commonroad-search/README.md

   $ jupyter nbextension install --py widgetsnbextension --user
   $ jupyter nbextension enable widgetsnbextension --user --py
 ```

-## Installation guide

-`Skip this section if you intend to use the provided virtual machine.`

 This exercise has three main dependencies that need to be installed.